 Options run from small, simple four-holer shacks to larger mini-cabins with stove, stereo, bunks and a bathroom area.
 Some are designed for overnight stays, though more anglers spend their nights at a resort or motel off the lake.
 Ice houses are typically heated, often with pre-drilled holes and bait and tackle provided, including “rattle reels” that let you know when you’ve got a bite.
 The resorts take care to place the ice houses where fishing is best, often moving the houses over the season as the hot spots change.
 What’s provided differs from business to business, so make sure to ask what you need to bring with you.

 A variation of ice fishing is spearing in a dark house, where you make a large hole in a likely spot and wait for a larger northern pike to cruise by.
 Several businesses on Lake Mille Lacs, Lake of the Woods, and the Whitefish Chain of Lakes north of Brainerd rent dark houses and everything you need for this exciting sport.

 Ice fishing tournaments and related festivals and events around the state can be a good way to meet up with people who love the sport and can give you tips.
-In addition to Walker’s International Eelpout Festival, there’s the Grumpy Old Men Festival Feb.
-25 in Wabasha; Polar Fest Feb.
-10-20 in Detroit Lakes, with an ice fishing derby on Feb.
-11; and Beginner Ice Fishing seminars at Fish Lake (Jan.
-12 and 29) and Cedar Lake (Feb.
-4) regional parks in the Minneapolis suburbs.
+In addition to Walker’s International Eelpout Festival, there’s the Grumpy Old Men Festival in Wabasha; Polar Fest in Detroit Lakes, with an ice fishing derby; and Beginner Ice Fishing seminars at Fish Lake and Cedar Lake regional parks in the Minneapolis suburbs.